aheck/reflectrpc/README.md

 client visible outside because otherwise you make life easy for people who want to break into your server.

-Therefore when a RPC function is called ReflectRPC catches all exceptions and returns only a generic "internal error" in the JSON-RPC reply.
+Therefore when an RPC function is called ReflectRPC catches all exceptions and returns only a generic "internal error" in the JSON-RPC reply.
 To return more information about an error to the user you can derive custom exception classes from *JsonRpcError*.
 All exceptions that are of this class or a subclass